isaacfediw/Hackathon-2025/README.md

 ## How to use it
 To use:
+- Plug the black power supply into the wall
-- Plug in the
+- Plug the USB-A into a USB-A receptacle (I recommend a computer port for ease)
-- Press the button
+- Press the button and hold it for at least 1 second

 It's that simple!
-The code is precompiled onto the ESPs and does not need to be run again, although it can be.
+The code is precompiled onto the ESPs and does not need to be run again.